meinradweiss/SwissArmyKnife/docs/ADF_SynapsePipelines/ADF_SynapsePipelineOverview.md

-# ADF Synspase Pipeline Overview
+# SDMT - Sliced data migration toolbox

+## Overview

-If data is migrated from an on-premises system to a modern data warehouse or in an ADX database, then very often there is the need to load historical data to the new data structures in Azure. </br>
+If data is migrated from an on-premises system to a modern data warehouse or in an Azure Data eXplorer (ADX) database, then historical data must be migrated to the new data services in Azure. </br>
+The sliced data migration toolbox provides framework components to simplify the data migration.
+The backend of the toolbox is build in an Azure SQL Database and the real datatransfer will be handled either by an Azure Data Factory or a Synapse pipeline.
+The toolbox allows you to define:
+ * Data transfer application name
+ * Source object
+ * Destination object
+ * Start date
+ * End date
+ * Filter attribute name
+ * Slice size (day or month)
+ * Max number of rows (for opptional parquet file in the data lake)

+Depending on the shape of the pipeline you can choose one of the following options:
+ * SQL Source[^2] -> Database destination
+ * SQL Source -> Data lake -> Database destination

 Target can be the data lake, data lake + database (e.g. SQL or ADX).
 Because of the fact that historical data can be huge it's not recommended to load all data in one job/one transaction.

+[^2]: Any SQL source that supports ANSI SQL

 </br>
 </br>
 The following database objects and corresponding Data Factory/Synapse pipeline artifacts help to load datasets in slices.
 The slice size can be defined by the consumer and it is possible to re-run slices if the transfer is not successful.